-Are you a Director, CEO or aspiring entrepreneur who’s founded or works for an awesome, innovative and forward thinking company but has a marketing strategy from 1982.
+Are you a Director, CEO or aspiring entrepreneur who’s founded or works for an awesome, innovative and forward-thinking company but has a marketing strategy from 1982 and you have no idea of what a meme is?
 Well, fret no more.
 The MinorityEye is here to take you “Back to the Future,” sorry I couldn’t resist adding a little 80’s humor.

 Let’s be honest nobody reads newspapers anymore, except my great aunt Betty.
 We call her Auntie No No, because when we were kids, she wouldn’t let us do anything.
 Heck, even Granny gets her news from Facebook these days.
 She loves telling me about stories she saw “On the Line,” she’s adorable, I don’t have the heart to correct her.

 If you’re honest with yourself, you know what we know and Granny knows it too; print media is dead, radio is dying, and TV is on life support.
 Not only is it touch and go for TV right now, it’s terribly expensive when you consider the fact that you can achieve about the same results online with less money.